 The judge’s comments are particularly significant given the history of the claim (the action had been dismissed prior to David’s involvement )and the magnitude of the jury verdict and trial judge’s costs award.

-For information and assistance regarding insurance defence law, please contact Toronto insurance defence lawyer David Lavkulik at (416)-446-5835.
+For information and assistance regarding personal injury law, please contact Toronto personal injury lawyer David G. Lavkulik (416-446-5835).

-His availability for mediations may be viewed by accessing his online calendar at:
+His availability for mediations may be viewed by accessing his online calendar below: